Vegan Thumbprint Cookies – The combination of tart jam and a buttery-sweet crumb is pure bliss in every bite.

 - 3/4 cup vegan stick buter , slightly softened

 - 2 tablespoons almond milk , or any plant-based milk

 - 1/2 teaspoon almond extract (optional)

-- *Optional: powdered sugar for sprinkling (about 3 tablespoons)
+- *Optional: powdered sugar for sprinkling

-Line a large baking sheet with parchment paper.
+Preheat oven to 350°F (177 °C).
+Line 1 extra large baking sheet (or 2 medium) with parchment paper.
+Set aside.